About Dutch Tactical School and your data

 10 b.
 Contact forms

 When you send us a message, your name, email and optionally phone number will be sent to us.
-Once we have replied to you, this data will be removed after 2 weeks.

 10 c.
 Cookies